About the degree programme

 You need to provide information about relevant practical experience in your UCAS application.

 In our decision-making process, we can only consider practical experience you have completed.
-If you are due to do work experience, then we may give you a conditional offer.

 Complete your Work Experience Summary form